 Undergraduate Degree and Master’s Prerequisite Courses

-To be considered for admission to master’s programs in data science, applicants would typically be expected to meet the following minimum qualifications:
+To be considered for admission to a master’s program in data science, you will typically have to meet the following minimum qualifications:

-- Applicants must possess a bachelor’s degree in a field such as statistics, computer science, engineering, or applied math
+- Possess a bachelor’s degree in a field such as statistics, computer science, engineering, or applied math

-- Applicants must earn a 3.0 GPA or higher during undergraduate studies
+- Earn a 3.0 GPA or higher during undergraduate studies

-- Applicants must complete prerequisite courses, which typically include the following:
+- Complete prerequisite courses, which typically include the following:

 - Calculus I & II